deniseegohh/webtest/README.md

 *"Clean code always looks like it was written by someone who cares."*
 — **Robert C. Martin**, *Author of Clean Code*

-Welcome to the Cloudsine AI take-home assignment!
+Welcome to the cloudsineAI take-home assignment!
 This project will help us evaluate your coding skills, problem-solving abilities, and design process.
 Let's get started!

 ---